Jeffrey-Ede/Electron-Micrograph-Denoiser/README.md

 ## Neural Network Info

 This neural network is inspired by networks Google developed for semantic image segementation.
-It was developed with the aim of testing how well a deep atrous convolutional encode-decoder architecture can denoise trasmission electron electron micrographs.
+It was developed with the aim of testing how well a deep atrous convolutional encode-decoder architecture can denoise trasmission electron micrographs.
 The answer is pretty well!
 When tested on 20000 unseen micrographs it had a mean squared error 24.6% better than existing denoising methods with an average batch size 1 inference time of 77.0 ms for 1 GTX 1080 Ti GPU and a 3.4 GHz i7-6700 processor.
 More details will be available in the paper when it is published.

 ## Example Applications